sachhg/pgpilot/README.md

   a direct connection and below pgbouncer: every query is parsed and classified, reads take an extra network hop, and each write costs a `pg_current_wal_lsn()` round-trip to advance the fence.
-That is the price of routing and read-your-writes, and here — with no separate replica hardware to offload onto — there is no throughput upside to offset it.
+That is the price of routing and read-your-writes, and here (with no separate replica hardware to offload onto) there is no throughput upside to offset it.
-- **Strict fencing is visible.** Under 20% writes, ~99.8% of reads fall back to the primary: read-your-writes, working as designed, keeps a session from reading behind its own write. `relaxed` keeps those reads on the replicas, at the cost of possible staleness — the same throughput here only because pgpilot is proxy-bound, not backend-bound, at this concurrency.
+- **Strict fencing is visible.** Under 20% writes, ~99.8% of reads fall back to the primary: read-your-writes, working as designed, keeps a session from reading behind its own write. `relaxed` keeps those reads on the replicas, at the cost of possible staleness; the same throughput here only because pgpilot is proxy-bound, not backend-bound, at this concurrency.
-- **Against pgbouncer**, the honest comparison, pgpilot is slower by the work it does that pgbouncer does not: classify every statement, route it, and fence. pgpilot's bet is that read scaling and read-your-writes are worth that overhead on real replica hardware — which this single-box benchmark deliberately does not measure.
+- **Against pgbouncer**, the honest comparison, pgpilot is slower by the work it does that pgbouncer does not: classify every statement, route it, and fence. pgpilot's bet is that read scaling and read-your-writes are worth that overhead on real replica hardware, which this single-box benchmark deliberately does not measure.

 ## License